robzhu/nginx-local-tunnel/README.md

 # run something on localhost:3000
 ```

-Now you should be able to access your app from either http://localhost:3000 or https://dev.YOURDOMAIN.tld.
-Keep the SSH channel window open until you're done testing.
-For additional security, you'll want to limit access to only a select set of IP addresses and origins (varies depending on which VPS provider you use).
+As long as you keep this SSH connection open, you'll able to access your app from either http://localhost:3000 or https://dev.YOURDOMAIN.tld.
+For additional security, you'll want to limit access to only a select set of IP addresses and origins.